Register for the upcoming Judges Seminar here: Click Here

-11. I understand that if I am a former contestant or family member of a former contestant, whether from a local, state, or national Miss America Competition, or a competition similar in nature to the Miss America Competition, and regardless if I/they won one of said competitions, I cannot judge until a minimum of three (3) years after I/they have stopped competing and may never judge any contestant with whom I/they have competed.
-“Stopped Competing” is defined as either “ages out”, gets married, wins a state title, or otherwise can no longer compete in the Miss America Program.
-I understand that the three (3) year period begins when my title was awarded to the highest level successor.
+12. I understand that if I am a former contestant or family member of a former contestant, whether from a local, state, or national Miss America Competition, or a competition similar in nature to the Miss America Competition, and regardless if I/they won one of said competitions, I cannot judge until a minimum of one (1) year after I/they have stopped competing and may never judge any contestant with whom I/they have competed, are friends, have a relationship, etc. “Stopped Competing” is defined as either “ages out”, gets married, wins a state title, or otherwise can no longer compete in the Miss America Program.
+I understand the one (1) year period begins when my title was awarded to the highest level successor.

 13. I also agree to not engage contestants outside of the normal judging duties before, during, or after the competition, especially in any form of social media.
 I understand that I have a fiduciary responsibility to notify the director of the competition/organization if I am contacted by a contestant, a contestant’s parent/relative, or a pageant coach.
 I also agree to not engage my fellow judges before, during, or after the competition in relation to contestants and the judging process.

-14. I understand that the Miss America Organization does not condone or promote the use of pageant coaches, whether paid or not.
-The use of a coach may transpire, as long as the State and/or Local Executive Director agrees to such arrangement with their State or Local Representative, in order to prepare her for the next level of competition.
-Whether approved to work with a contestant or not, pageant coaches and their immediate family members are not to be granted access to state or local contestants or judges and are expressly prohibited from participating in the Miss America Organization in any official capacity.
+14. I understand the use of a pageant coach may transpire, as long as the State and/or Local Executive Director agrees to such arrangement with their State or Local Representative, in order to prepare her for the next level of competition.
+Whether approved to work with a contestant or not, pageant coaches and their immediate family members are not to be granted access to state or local contestants or judges.

 15. (If applicable) In the interests of maintaining the actual and perceived objective integrity of the judging and scoring system, listed below (or attached) are, to the best of my knowledge, any facts of circumstances which may constitute a Conflict of Interest or may be perceived as a Conflict of Interest.
 I request a prompt review of these disclosures to advise me if they may be perceived as Conflicts of Interest.